timothyshull/programming_notes/hardware/digital_design.md

 - ISR function declaration is tagged by two special _ _attribute_ _ directives indicating the priority level and vector number
     - compiler uses these attributes to associate the ISR with the appropriate interrupt request
-    - MPLAB C Compiler For PIC32 MCUs User’s Guide has more information about writing interrupt service routines
+    - MPLAB C Compiler For PIC32 MCUs User's Guide has more information about writing interrupt service routines

 ### Analog I/O
 - embedded systems need analog inputs and outputs to interface with the world